ONLINE COURSE REVISION !

 • Distributing the weight, including passengers, evenly around the boat.

 It is the responsibility of every boat owner and skipper to operate the boat under their control in a safe manner.
-Operating safely combines the following:
+Our General Safety Obligation as a vessel master or operator includes:

-• rules are followed so that other boaters are not injured by unsafe practices.
+• the boat is operated in a safe manner (eg. rules are followed so that other boaters are not injured by unsafe practices)

 There are a range of rules that you must know as a boat owner or operator.
 Collisions make up the majority of reported boating accidents.
 Most of these could have been avoided through skippers being alert and aware.
 Driving a boat is very different to driving a car.
 Being alert to what is happening around you is paramount for safety.
 Do not become complacent because of the perception of open water.
 Often narrow channels restrict boats to pass close to one another, and between beacons and shallow banks.
 There is plenty to hit when driving a boat.